Copywriting basics: How to boost conversions

 The aim of the text itself is just as important as the target group.
 Are you writing a blog article, a product description, a flyer text or a video script?
 The format also has a major influence on the goal that the text is intended to achieve.

-In order to write as efficiently and precisely as possible in the copywriting process, it is essential that you define the goal.
+In order to write as efficiently and precisely as possible in the copywriting process, you need to define the goal.

 • Purchase